sebandrien/py-behavior-analysis/README.md

 Distribution of device models are done to validate data set.
 A near equal distribution is visualized.
 ![JupyterLab](images/graph_07.png)

-Distribution of device models are done to validate data set.
+A histogram is done to show app usage time.
+App usage time is right-skewed.
 ![JupyterLab](images/graph_08.png)

-A box plot is done to visualize the user behavior classes and app usage time a day.
+A box plot is done to visualize the user behavior classes.
 ![JupyterLab](images/graph_09.png)

 Clear categorizational differnces can be observed.